MCamp859/hello-world/ITM-README.md

 ./build_images.sh -c worker_ip   # The local Docker image will be built on the Ubuntu machine.
 ```

-Install Helm with the following commands:
+Install ITM application with the following commands:

 1. Get Grafana password: